AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 “I’m not okay.”

-Distress manifests as Red → Orange.
+Distress surfaces as Red resolving into Orange.

 Human